 8AM comes early, especially when you find yourself at the hotel after-party on Friday and don’t make it to bed till five, just make sure you don’t lose your jersey!
 But no matter, Saturday is a new day and we play 3 games.
 If you drank fast you have a good schedule with decent breaks, but if your team was slow, you’ll be waking up early.
 The games are 1 hour long and usually there are 3 lines, so it is not as bad as it sounds.
 The team that gels the fastest is usually the team that will go far on Sunday.

 Anyone in their right mind would be hesitant to do something like this and I don’t blame you, so send them this link and they too can get on the crazy train.

 The day is done, you are free to crash at the hotel, or like Yorkie go on another adventure and be ready to go on Sunday.
-There are still 2 more games to go, anything can happen a team with no wins could win the one game in the C final and exit as champs, an undefeated team can lose both games on Sunday and get nothing.
+There are still 2 more games to go, anything can happen!
+A team with no wins could win the one game in the C final and exit as champs, an undefeated team can lose both games on Sunday and get nothing.
 Going home as B champs somehow is more satisfying than becoming the A runner ups, for the 5th time.
 It is not a sprint, it is a marathon.
-Of course everyone wants to win the A, but it is not about winning, it is about having a hell of a time, meeting new friends and forming lasting connections.
+Of course everyone wants to win the A, but it is not about winning, it is about having a hell of a time, meeting new friends and forming lifelong connections.

-Now, imagine for a minute, telling your buddies you are going to fly, drive to Vegas, Nashville, Toronto, Canmore, Seattle, Calgary, Vancouver, Jasper or Phoenix to play 5 games of hockey with a bunch of people you don’t know, next weekend.
+Now, imagine for a minute, telling your buddies you are going to head to Vegas, Nashville, Toronto, Canmore, Seattle, Calgary, Vancouver, Jasper or Phoenix to play 5 games of hockey with a bunch of people you don’t know, next weekend.
 Sounds absolutely crazy, right?
 Anyone in their right mind would be hesitant to do something like this and I don’t blame you, so send them this post and they too can get on the crazy train.